-ISSUE #3: TRANSPORTATION NETWORK
+ISSUE #5: BICYCLE TRANSPORTATION NETWORK

-Gaps currently exist in the bicycle transportation network.
-The Integrated Transportation Plan relies upon developers to complete the trail network and given the lack of development activity many proposed trails have not been completed and the system remains unconnected.
+Yorkville's current Integrated Transportation Plan relies upon developers to complete the trail network and, given the lack of development activity, many proposed trails have not been completed and the system remains unconnected.
+Therefore, gaps currently exist in the City's bicycle transportation network.
 While many new subdivisions have good conditions for walking and bicycling within the subdivision itself, it is difficult to travel between subdivisions especially when they are separated by County or State Highways with little to no bicycle or pedestrian accommodations.
-Additionally, the City has not adopted a policy of promoting on-street bicycle facilities.
-Future roadway connections within the planning area boundary of Yorkville present an opportunity to set aside space to accommodate bicycle, pedestrian, and automobile pathways.
+Additionally, the City has not adopted a policy of promoting onstreet bicycle facilities.
+Future roadway connections within Yorkville's Planning Area boundary present an opportunity to set aside space to accommodate bicycle, pedestrian, and automobile pathways.